-The ES is not part of the TOE and is out of scope of the evaluation, except NesLib when it is embedded.
+The ES is not part of the TOE and is out of scope of the evaluation.

-- 40 The user guidance documentation, part of the TOE, consists of:

-- the product Data Sheet and die description,

-- · the product family Security Guidance,

-- the AIS31 user manuals,

-- the Cortex M3 SC300 Technical Reference Manuals.

-- the Firmware user manual,

-- the Flash loader installation guide,

-- · optionally the NesLib user manual.

-- The complete list of guidance documents is detailed in Table 15.
+- The user guidance documentation, part of the TOE, consists of: - the product Data Sheet and die description, - optionally the ST33G1M2 platform Technical Notes, - · the product family Security Guidance, - the AIS31 user manuals, - the Cortex M3 SC300 Technical Reference Manuals, - the Flash loader user manual. - the Flash loader installation guide. - 37 The complete list of guidance documents is detailed in Table 14.